vita nouva · diary · µ · graph

 cosmography n. (older sense) the description of the universe, including the Earth, made by one observer. , from Greek κόσμος, world; and γραφή, the writing of a thing.

-It is a partial description, since all cosmographies are.
+It is a partial description.
 It is also, deliberately, a hand list.

 ii. the co-ordinates of the desk حدود الطاولة